 SLV.Global follows the advice from the Foreign Office to ensure the safety of our volunteers.
 Volunteers are encouraged to check FCO Travel before they depart for the most up-to-date information about travel in Sri Lanka.

 Sri Lanka, as with any other country, has its risks.
 Being a responsible and conscientious traveler will stand you in good stead and help you keep safe whilst in country.

-Unwanted attention from the opposite sex can be an issue, and as such we recommend that all volunteers always travel in groups and minimally pairs.
+Unwanted attention from the opposite sex can be an issue, especially if travelling alone on public transportation.
+As a result we recommend that all volunteers always travel in groups or at least in pairs.
 When travelling after dark it’s always best not to walk and to get motorized transport instead.
 Please read the Gov.UK advice about travelling to Sri Lanka here.

 Accommodation will be provided for during the week but the weekends are free for you to travel.
 At the weekends make sure you check any accommodation on Trip Advisor as they will have the most recent reviews about accommodation.

 Drugs & Alcohol